rodrigomarchisilva/marchi_notes/css/basic.md

 - CSS stands for `Cascading Style Sheets`.
 - CSS isn't a programming language.
 It is a style sheet language.
 - The extension for CSS files is `.css`.
+- It reduces the complexity of HTML by separating the content from the presentation.
+- It also reduces the amount of code needed to create a website, because it can be reused.

 **Example:**